grycap/TaScaaS/README.md

 In the second example, each worker performs a fixed number of iterations, i.e. the process is not balanced.
 Therefore, each iteration consists on a single file to be processed.
 Each file contains a single column with numbers that must be factorised to determine the number of prime numbers.

 Following, it will be explained how to prepare and run both examples.
 The only assumption is that the TaScaaS infrastructure has been previously deployed.
 To handle the comunication with the API gateway, the examples use the provided *worker.py* script.
 This registers our worker infrastructure and handles the comunication with TaScaaS.
-By default, it asumes that the scaling process is trivial, i.e. consists on reserve more or less of the available slots.
+By default, it asumes that the scaling process is trivial, i.e. the reserved slots are ready to use inmideatly.
 This approach could be used by worker infrastructures consisting on a single node, where, for example, each slot correspond to a single core of the processor.
 However, if our worker infrastructure consists on several working nodes, the *scale* function should be reimplemented to fit our infrastructure needs.
 The default *scale* function is shown below,

 ```python
 def scale(reqCap,s,maxS):